SAINIAbhishek/react_socialbook-app/README.md

 It is a learning project to showcase a Social Media Application.
 Frontend is developed in React.js and Backend is developed in Node.js.

-It demonstrates the use case of the different libraries such as React-Query, Axios, Redux, Formik, React toolkit and more.
+It demonstrates the use case of the different libraries such as React-Query, Axios, Redux, Formik and more.

 The application is written by following the Coding Best Practices.